traefik/traefik/docs/content/migration/v2-to-v3.md

 ### Kubernetes CRD

-In v3, the old group name `traefik.containo.us` has been replaced by `traefik.io` in the Kubernetes CRD definitions.
+In v3, the old api version `traefik.containo.us/v1alpha1` has been replaced by `traefik.io/v1` in the Kubernetes CRD definitions.

 It is therefore necessary to update [RBAC](../reference/dynamic-configuration/kubernetes-crd.md#rbac) and [CRD](../reference/dynamic-configuration/kubernetes-crd.md) definitions.